-VIPERS Question Stems Year 5:
+VIPERS Question Stems Year 6:

-Vocabulary Look in the paragraph; find and copy one word/phrase meaning/that shows that/that tells you that/that suggests that? , casalary Give the meaning of the word in the sentence?
+Vocabulary Look in the paragraph; find and copy one/two word/phrase meaning/that shows that/that tells you that/that suggests that?
+Give the meaning of the word in the sentence?
 What does a particular word/phrase suggest about a person/setting?
-Which word (from choice) most closely matches the word?
+What word (from choice) most closely matches/is closest meaning to the word?
 What does word/phrase mean?
 Inference From the paragraph starting/page how do you know/what evidence is there/how can you tell that/why did a character felt /is a particular adjective?
-(Give 1/2 reasons) What impressions do you get of a setting/a person from a paragraph?
+(Give 1 or 2 reasons) What impressions do you get of a setting/a person from a paragraph?
 What does a particular paragraph/description suggest/infer about a person/setting?
-Look at the line /paragraph Why did someone do /feel something?
+Look at the line/paragraph Why did someone do/feel something?
+Why is somewhere/someone an adjective/noun phrase?
 What evidence in the text is there that a character felt /is (adjective)?
 What can you infer about a setting/character from one paragraph?
-According to the text, how did /why ?
-Decide if the following statements are fact or opinion.
+In what ways might a character/a setting appeal to readers?
+According to the text, how did /why?
+How is something made to seem?
+(Explain ways, giving evidence from the text) Decide if the following statements are fact or opinion

 Prediction Do you think that someone will do/act differently in the future?
-What does this paragraph suggest will happen next?
-What makes you think this?
+Justify your reasons with evidence from the text.
 Do you think will happen?
 Yes, no or maybe?
-Explain your answer using evidence from the text Explanation Draw lines to match each part of the story with the correct quotation from the text e.g. Lesson, Action, Setting, etc Give two impressions that a particular phrase gives?
+Explain your answer using evidence from the text Explanation Draw lines to match each part of the story with the correct quotation from the text e.g. Lesson, Action, Setting, etc. Give one piece of evidence from the text which suggests that Give two impressions that a particular phrase gives?
+What does a phrase suggest about?
 In what ways are 2 characters/settings the same/different?
 The mood of a character changes throughout the text.
-Find words or phrases that show this.
-Retrieval What 1/2/3 things are you told about a setting/character from one paragraph?
+Find words or phrases that show this Retrieval What 1/2/3 things are you told about a setting/character from one paragraph?
+What did someone do in order to/as a result of?
 Using information from the text, decide if the following statements are true or false?
-Give 2 reasons why?
+Why did someone do/ Give 2 reasons why?
 What was revealed at the end of the story?
 Using information from the text, decide if the following statements are true or false?
+Name two challenges someone faced and explain how they dealt with it?
 Summarising Below are some summaries of different paragraphs from this text.
 Number them 1 - to show the order in which they appear in the text.
 Which of the following would be the most suitable summary of the whole text/paragraph?